tendermint/spec/rfc/002-nonzero-genesis.md

 ### Positive

-* Heights will be unique throughout the history of a "logical" chain, across hard fork upgrades.
+* Heights can be unique throughout the history of a "logical" chain, across hard fork upgrades.

 ### Negative